Evidence of Recent Change

 Comparing photographs taken several years apart is a great way to spot signs of change.
 Glacier photo pairings demonstrate that glacier positions can change dramatically, even over a relatively short period of time (geologically speaking).

-- Click "Begin" to launch the Documenting Glacial Change interactive below.
+- Launch the Documenting Glacial Change interactive, which will open in a new window.
+Click Begin.
 Look at each pair of images and observe the different landform features.
 What changes do you see?

 Stop and Think1: Describe some of the changes that occur when a glacier shrinks.
 Consider the impacts on both the land and on living things.